OPEnSLab-OSU/SSLClient/README.md

 [![Build Status](https://travis-ci.org/OPEnSLab-OSU/SSLClient.svg?branch=master)](https://travis-ci.org/OPEnSLab-OSU/SSLClient)

-**SSLClient requires at least 110kb flash and 7kb RAM, and will not compile otherwise.
-This means that most Arduino boards are not supported.
-Check your board's specifications before attempting to use this library.**

 You can also view this README in [doxygen](https://openslab-osu.github.io/SSLClient/index.html).

-SSLClient is a simple library to add [TLS 1.2](https://www.websecurity.symantec.com/security-topics/what-is-ssl-tls-https) functionality to any network library implementing the [Arduino Client interface](https://www.arduino.cc/en/Reference/ClientConstructor), including the Arduino [EthernetClient](https://www.arduino.cc/en/Reference/EthernetClient) and [WiFiClient](https://www.arduino.cc/en/Reference/WiFiClient) classes (though it is better to prefer WiFClient.connectSSL if implemented).
+SSLClient adds [TLS 1.2](https://www.websecurity.symantec.com/security-topics/what-is-ssl-tls-https) functionality to any network library implementing the [Arduino Client interface](https://www.arduino.cc/en/Reference/ClientConstructor), including the Arduino [EthernetClient](https://www.arduino.cc/en/Reference/EthernetClient) and [WiFiClient](https://www.arduino.cc/en/Reference/WiFiClient) classes.
 In other words, SSLClient implements encrypted communication through TLS on devices that do not otherwise support it.
+Unlike [ArduinoBearSSL](https://github.com/arduino-libraries/ArduinoBearSSL), SSLClient is completly self-contained, and does not require any additional hardware (other than a network connection).

-SSLClient has been tested on the SAMD21, ESP32, TIVA C, and STM32.
-SSClient does not currently support the ESP8266 (see [this issue](https://github.com/OPEnSLab-OSU/SSLClient/issues/5#issuecomment-569968546)).
+SSLClient officially supports SAMD21, ESP32, TIVA C, and STM32, but should work on any board with at least 110kb flash and 7kb RAM.
+SSClient does not currently support ESP8266 (see [this issue](https://github.com/OPEnSLab-OSU/SSLClient/issues/5#issuecomment-569968546)) or AVR due to memory contraints on both platforms.

 ## Overview

-Using SSLClient should be similar to using any other Arduino-based Client class, since this library was developed around compatibility with [EthernetClient](https://www.arduino.cc/en/Reference/EthernetClient).
+Using SSLClient is similar to using any other Arduino-based Client class, as this library was developed around compatibility with [EthernetClient](https://www.arduino.cc/en/Reference/EthernetClient).
 There are a few extra things, however, that you will need to get started:

 1. **Board and Network Peripheral** - Your board should have a lot of resources (>110kb flash and >7kb RAM), and your network peripheral should have a large internal buffer (>7kb).
 This library was tested with the [Adafruit Feather M0](https://www.adafruit.com/product/2772) (256K flash, 32K RAM) and the [Adafruit Ethernet Featherwing](https://www.adafruit.com/product/3201) (16kb Buffer), and we still had to modify the Arduino Ethernet library to support larger internal buffers per socket (see the [Implementation Gotchas](#sslclient-with-ethernet)).
 2. **Trust Anchors** - You will need a header containing array of trust anchors ([example](./readme/cert.h)), which are used to verify the SSL connection later on. **This file must generated for every project.** Check out [TrustAnchors.md](./TrustAnchors.md) on how to generate this file for your project, and for more information about what a trust anchor is.